nomemory/andreinc-site/_drafts/2021-11-08-a-tale-of-java-hash-tables.md

 }
 ```

-As you can see we make use of Java's `obj.hashCode()` method.
-We also apply a *finalizer* to it, as it was inspired by [Murmur Hash](https://en.wikipedia.org/wiki/MurmurHash).
-The reason to shift/xor/multiply/shift/xor is to make a better use of the high order bits of the object key.
+As you can see, we (re)use Java's `obj.hashCode()` method.
+We also apply a *finalizer* to it, inspired by [Murmur Hash](https://en.wikipedia.org/wiki/MurmurHash).
+The reason to shift/xor/multiply/shift/xor is to make better use of the high order bits of the object key.

-The last line `h & 0xfffffff` is making sure that the returned value is not a negative number.
-In Java, compared to C for example, there is no `uint32_t` type, so we need to take in consideration the sign.
-Doing this we are invalidating (through others) the bit containing the sign.
+The last line `h & 0xfffffff` ensures that the returned value is not a negative number.
+In Java, compared to C, for example, there is no `uint32_t` type, so we need to consider the sign.
+Doing this, we are invalidating (through others) the bit containing the sign.

-In respect to the `Map<K,V>` contract, we need to use entries that are extending the `Map.Entry<K,V>` class.
+In regards to the `Map<K,V>` contract, we need to use entries extending the `Map.Entry<K,V>` class.

 ```java
 protected static class LProbMapEntry<K, V> implements Map.Entry<K, V> {